Seby Zavala Player Props: White Sox vs. Tigers

 Seby Zavala At The Plate

-- Zavala is batting .158 with a double, two home runs and four walks.
+- Zavala is hitting .152 with a double, two home runs and four walks.

-- In 10 of 25 games this season (40.0%), Zavala has reached base safely via hit, and that includes multiple hits twice.
+- This year, Zavala has posted at least one hit in 10 of 26 games (38.5%), and had multiple hits twice.

-- In 25 games played this year, he has hit a homer in two of them.
+- He has homered in two of 26 games played this year, and in 2.4% of his plate appearances.

-- Zavala has driven in a run in six games this year (24.0%), including one multiple-RBI game.
+- In six games this season, Zavala has picked up an RBI, with more than one RBI once.

-- In four of 25 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (15.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.